golddranks/kobuta/README.md

 Both are text formats,
 which means that they are easily editable in text editor.
-Kobuta is not, and that is the main thing it gives away in order to achieve it's other goals.
+Kobuta is not, and that is the main thing it gives away in order to achieve its other goals.

 There are also multiple existing binary formats such as ProtoBuf, Cap'n Proto and FlatBuffers.